EmmanuelOga/plangs2/README.md

 - [ ] Make the vertex-info work for all node types.
 - [ ] Fix "pill" links .. what happens when we click them?
+- [ ] Additional Vertex pages: {tool,app,lib,learning,community}/key (do we need these?
+Maybe the sidebar info is good enough for now?
+Link directly to the resource?)

 ## TODO